Take some time to review and prepare so you're ready for the hurricane long before it hits.

 - Know your evacuation routes, shelter locations, and safe spots within your home.

 - Prepare a disaster kit, including food and water for at least three days.
-Include a first-aid kit, a can opener, batteries, flashlights, and protective clothing.
+Include a first-aid kit, a can opener, medications, batteries, flashlights, and protective clothing.

 - Sign up for warning systems like the Emergency Alert System (EAS) and the National Oceanic and Atmospheric Administration (NOAA).